Highland School of Technology: Principals

+On December 18, 2023, former HST assistant principal Susan Redmond was assigned by the school board to become principal on January 1, 2024, in the wake of Mr. Montgomery's retirement.
+Jenny Carper serves as assistant principal beginning with the 2022–23 school year.
+Cheryl Houston-Word serves as athletic director.

+Faculty

+Beginning in 2010, there is only one English language arts (ELA) teacher per grade, meaning all students have the same 4 ELA teachers.

 Campus and facilities

 Highland School was remodeled from the former Highland Junior High School.
 The new configuration of the hallways has three hallways, a gymnasium, and a football field.
 The halls are labeled A, B and C, and are quasi-sorted by career-technical academy.
 For example, the A hall has all of the medical classrooms, such as the dental lab located in the vicinity.
 There are two commons areas: Medford Commons, in which all students congregate and socialize before going to classrooms, and Times Square, where the halls meet.

 Vocational academies

 Each student enters the school as a member of one of the three academies.
 Within each academy there are various pathways available for the students, each with its own sequence of required courses.
 The three academies offered are (effective for the Class of 2015):